Bourne Co. Music Publishers: History

-The partnership between Bourne and Berlin ended in 1944 (Winslow having died earlier).
+The partnership between Bourne and Berlin ended in 1944 (Winslow having died in 1942).
 The former "Irving Berlin, Inc." was renamed to "Bourne, Inc.," while Berlin's later publications were issued by the "Irving Berlin Music Company."

 Saul's wife Bonnie took over the running of the company when he died in 1957, and their daughter took over when she died in 1993.
 The daughter of Saul and Bonnie, Beebe Bourne was the modern day publisher until her death, 1 Nov 2005.
 Bonnie and Beebe Bourne were the only two women in history to receive the Abe Olman Publisher Award from the Songwriters Hall of Fame.

 The company's copyrights consist of classics, Charlie Chaplin songs, and the soundtracks to early Disney motion pictures such as Snow White, Pinocchio, and Dumbo.
 Its office is in New York City.

 Legal issues

 Woods v.
 Bourne 60 F. 3d 978 (2d Cir.
 1995)

 In 1995, Bourne Co was taken to court by Harry Woods over his song, "When the Red, Red, Robin Comes Bob, Bob, Bobbin' Along".
-The University of California School of law noted that "This case involves an obscure area of copyright law" regarding derivative works derived from the original song and Woods' right to terminate the license under Section 304 of the Copyright Act.
+The University of California Los Angeles School of Law noted that "This case involves an obscure area of copyright law" regarding derivative works derived from the original song and Woods' right to terminate the license under Section 304 of the Copyright Act.
 The appeal court sided with the defendant.